Manoj1428/group04-pm05/docs/plan.md

 ## Risk Management

-- Risk Management team will identify the risks in upgrading process and plans appropriate actions to manage them by analyzing root cause.
+- Risk Management team will identify the risks in upgrading process and plans appropriate actions to manage them by analyzing the root cause.

 ## Monitoring and Controlling Mechanism